FedTP: Federated Learning by Transformer Personalization: Related Work

 Instead of training a single global model, learning personalized models is more suitable for heterogeneous clients.
 One such approach is to seek an explicit trade-off between the global model and the local models.
 Some researchers have considered interpolating the two models, e.g., L2GD \cite{hanzely2020federated} and LG-FEDAVG \cite{liang2020think}.
-Similarly, Knn-Per \cite{marfoq2022personalized} is also an interpolation of the two models, but the local model is built through a k-nearest neighbors method, which requires storing all the feature of the samples.
+Similarly, Knn-Per \cite{marfoq2022personalized} is also an interpolation of the two models, but the local model is built through a k-nearest neighbors method, which requires storing all the features of the samples.
 To increase the flexibility of this personalized model architecture for clients, some methods distill knowledge from a global teacher model into student models on the client devices.
 In this way, the clients learn a stronger personalized model.
 FedMD \cite{li2019fedmd} and FedGen \cite{zhu2021data} are two examples of this approach.
 When there are inherent partitions or differences in the data distribution between clients, it can be more appropriate to train a federated learning model for each homogeneous group of clients through a clustering approach, like CFL \cite{sattler2020clustered}, PFA \cite{liu2021pfa}, or FedAMP \cite{huang2021personalized}, noting, though, that this may lead to high computation and communication overheads.
 FedPer \cite{arivazhagan2019federated} and FedRep \cite{collins2021exploiting} learn personalized classifier heads locally while sharing the base layers.
 FedBN \cite{li2020fedbn} updates the client batch normalization layers locally, and pFedGP \cite{achituve2021personalized} learns a shared kernel function for all clients and a personalized Gaussian process classifier for each client.
-Unlike these works, our FedTP learns personalized self-attention to better handle data heterogeneity among clients.
+In addition, some studies focus on specific fields and propose corresponding PFL methods.
+FEDGS \cite{li2022data} is proposed to solve the heterogeneity caused by the rapidly changing streaming data and clustering nature of factory devices in the Industrial Internet of Things.
+FedStack \cite{shaik2022fedstack} supports ensembling heterogeneous architectural client models in the area of healthcare.
+Furthermore, a horizontal federated reinforcement learning (HFRL)-based method \cite{zhang2022federated2} develops optimal electric vehicles charging/discharging control strategies for different EVs users to maximise their benefits.
+Unlike these works, our FedTP employs a \emph{learn-to-personalize} mechanism to learn personalized self-attention layer in Transformer to better handle data heterogeneity among clients.